 Go to the MonkeyLearn dashboard, click ‘Create a Model,’ then choose ‘Classifier’:

 You can upload a CSV or Excel file with social media data, user reviews, support tickets, etc.

 If you don’t have a file readily available, click ‘Data Library’ to download a sample dataset.

-Create the set of labels you want your texts to be classified as.
-Use labels that are most appropriate for your business.
-It’s best to keep the total number of labels to just a few (definitely less than 10), at least in the beginning.
+Create the set of labels you want your texts to be classified under.
+Use labels that are relevant to your business goals and keep the total number of labels to just a few (definitely less than 10), at least in the beginning.
 Machine learning can be trained for extremely complex tasks, but it will learn more quickly if given clearly determined tasks at the beginning.

 If you aren’t sure that there will be enough pieces of text for each tag, wait to create that tag until later.
 And avoid situations where one tag could be confused with another.

 Click ‘+’ after adding each tag, then ‘Continue’ when finished adding all tags:

 Tag each example with the appropriate label(s).
 Note the example below that’s tagged with two labels:

 Now it’s time to test your model.
 Choose the ‘Run’ tab.

 You can enter text directly in the box by choosing ‘Demo’ in the upper left.
 Or, click ‘Batch’ and upload a whole new file.